Will secure login cookies with `Secure` context, enable HTTPS and HTTP->HTTPS redirect

 Why Signing & Verification Keys?

-can be provided as a local type (RAW JWK) or a reference
+signingKey and verificationKey can be provided as a local key (RAW JWK) or a reference to an external KMS-managed key (for example AWS KMS).

 Examples